 This is in fact the easiest and most rewarding trekking in Nepal with family.
 The easy trail of Poon Hill- Ghandruk is a week-long trek with a maximum altitude of 3,210 meters.
 Thus, along with the stunning views, the safety of your family is also guaranteed.
 The easy trekking route is mostly made with stone steps.

-The hike being from Pokhara as we drive into the Nayapul in the Annapurna region.
+The hike is from Pokhara as we drive into Nayapul in the Annapurna region.
 In Spring, the dense Rhododendron Forest will make the entire path colorful.
-You get to explore the local villages and comfortably treks with all luxury.
+You get to explore the local villages and comfortably trek with all luxury.
 The trail between Ghorepani and Ghandruk is probably one of the best trekking routes in Nepal.
-As you reach Ghandruk, you get to have the true Home-stay experience.
+As you reach Ghandruk, you get to have the true Homestay experience.
 The close views of mountains along with local museums, temples, and monasteries will make an awesome trek.

 Beyond the mountains of Nepal, their lies and very pleasing destination of Mustang.
 The trip beings after you fly to Jomsom from Pokhara with your family.
-The classic town of Jomsom reflects a totally different landscape with colorful rocks, orange trees, and mountains all around.
+The classic town of Jomsom reflects a totally different landscape with colorful rocks, orange trees, and mountains all around it.

 Note: You can drive to Lo-Manthang, Upper Mustang for the actual insight into Tibetan Buddhist culture.
-This restricted region of Nepal saves the century-old Nepalese culture in the rawest form.
+This restricted region of Nepal saves the century-old Nepalese culture in its rawest form.

-Besides trekking, there are many other fun activities for Family holidays to Nepal.
+Besides trekking, there are many other fun activities for Family holidays in Nepal.
 Here are some of the best alternatives to witness the best of Nepal without actually having to hike for weeks.

 Sightseeing tour in Nepal

 The best sightseeing tour in Nepal is the city of Pokhara.
 This paradise has just the perfect blend of nature, culture, and modernization for a fun and comfortable family stay.
 The other short tours include a trip to Lumbini and Chitwan with your family.
-Jungle safari with your child in Chitwan Nation Park is the closest you can get with the bio-diversity of Asia.
-There are many rear wild animals like one-horned Rhino, Musk deer, Bengal Tiger, etc that can be seen in a Jeep tour or elephant ride.
+A jungle safari with your child in Chitwan Nation Park is the closest you can get to the bio-diversity of Asia.
+There are many rear wild animals like one-horned rhinos, Musk deer, Bengal tigers, etc that can be seen on a Jeep tour or elephant ride.
 On another thought, you can drive to Lumbini, the birth of Gautam Buddha for a rather cultural trip.

 Day hikes in Nepal